 Ukraine and its people have a severe Jewish oligarch problem.
-This was manifested on Dec.
-19 when Ukrainians woke up to learn the country’s largest bank, PrivatBank, had just been nationalized after its two (((owners))) used depositors’ money to build a business empire and distributed the money among Jewish organisations in Europe.
+It was manifested on Dec.
+19, when Ukrainians awoke to learn the country’s largest bank, PrivatBank, had just been nationalized after its two (((owners))) used depositors’ money to build a business empire and distributed the money among Jewish organisations in Europe.
 Coverage on this is non-existent in the West.

-Surprisingly, the bank’s main stakeholder, (((Ihor Kolomoyskyi))), the second richest person in Ukraine, did not raise any objections to the government’s move.
+Surprisingly, the bank’s main stakeholder, (((Ihor Kolomoyskyi))), the second richest person in Ukraine, did not raise any objections.
 Kolomomoyski was once the governor of the Dnipropetrovsk Oblast but had left the country.
-Kolomoysky is well known for his dealings.
+He is well known for his dealings.
 The French corporation Swissport accused Kolomoysky of illegal confiscation of its majority stake in its Ukraine subsidiary.
 Also, Crimea authorities accused Kolomoyskyi of plundering the deposits of 200,000 Crimeans.

 Ihor Kolomoysky and Gennady Bogolubov are a driving financial force of the European Jewish community.
 The former is the founding father of the European Jewish parliament, and the latter bragged at the international conference of Shluchim about his donations worth millions of euros to the Jewish community — and he even pleaded for more money from the audience in the video below.